-- Take a long term, risk-based approach to flood risk management decisions and one that considers the impacts of and adaptability to climate change. - Deliver coordinated and integrated flood risk management by engaging with communities and working in partnership, sharing data, expertise, services, and resources. - Consider whole catchments and coastlines and work with natural processes and the environment to deliver multiple outcomes.
+• Take a long term, risk-based approach to flood risk management decisions and one that considers the impacts of and adaptability to climate change.

+• Deliver coordinated and integrated flood risk management by engaging with communities and working in partnership, sharing data, expertise, services, and resources.

-Objective ref Objective type Objective Description 3831 Avoid flood risk Avoid inappropriate development that increases flood risk in Lerwick.
-3832 Prepare for flooding Prepare for current flood risk and future flooding as a result of climate change in Lerwick.
-3833 Reduce flood risk Reduce the risk of surface water flooding in Lerwick.
+Objective ref Objective type Objective Description 1741 Avoid flood risk Avoid inappropriate development that increases flood risk in Marykirk.
+1742 Prepare for flooding Prepare for current flood risk and future flooding as a result of climate change in Marykirk.